 The amazing story of the Jews of San Nicandro

-Did you know about the Jews of San Nicandro, protagonists of the only case of mass conversion to Judaism in modern Europe?
+Did you know about the Jews of San Nicandro, protagonists of the only case of mass conversion to Judaism in modern western Europe?

 Picture of Donato Manduzio

 San Nicandro Garganico is a small village in Apulia, the heel of the Italian peninsula.
-Although there is no evidence of a historic Jewish presence here, in the late 1920's, San Nicandro became the stage of the only case of mass conversion to Judaism in modern Europe, when a group of Italian Roman Catholics collectively embraced the Jewish religion in the midst of Fascism.
+Although there is no evidence of a historic Jewish presence here, in the late 1920's, San Nicandro became the stage of the only case of mass conversion to Judaism in modern western Europe, when a group of Italian Roman Catholics collectively embraced the Jewish religion in the midst of Fascism.

 The story begins with Donato Manduzio (1885-1948) a farmer's son who had never set foot in a school.
 During World War I, he was drafted into the army, was wounded and hospitalized.
 In the bed next to him lay a man who taught him to read and write.

 When Manduzio returned to San Nicandro, he read a great deal of Italian literature and became a folk healer.
 By 1930, he had had encounters with some Protestant preachers who provided him with a Bible in Italian, and he read the Old Testament for the first time.
 Claiming to have had a "divine revelation" in the middle of the night, he abandoned Christianity and began observing the Jewish commandments, although at the time he thought there were no Jews left in the world.
 He delivered his new teachings to his followers, and established the San Nicandro Jewish community, which at its height numbered 80 people.